yoanncouillec/pyrsa/README.md

 assert(filecmp.cmp("message.txt", "message.back"))
 ```

-This example encrypts and decrypt a message.
+This example encrypts and decrypts a message.

 ## Installation